kyh/yours-sincerely/README.md

 ## Community

-If you have any questions, ping us on [Discord](https://discord.gg/8WCcghH).
+If you have any questions, ping me @Kai on [Slack](https://join.slack.com/t/playhouse-gg/shared_invite/zt-cmze8pmv-g7Z1ceutMlfLri2hfwo~5A).